warnikchow/3i4k/README.md

 * This can be replaced with whatever model the user employs, but it requires an additional training.

 ## Dataset
+### (18.12.28) **Dataset under modification!!**
+We've found a few misclassified utterances and undergoing modification, thus the true-final version will be disclosed before Fabrary.
+Pilot implemenation (e.g., as [tutorial](github.com/warnikchow/dlk2nlp) does not matter, but do not cite this dataset as a benchmark until Fabrary.
+The notice will be available as soon as possible.
 ### (18.11.22) [A final version of dataset](https://github.com/warnikchow/3i4k/blob/master/data/fci.txt) and the new model is uploaded!
 The next version will incoporate much more utterances and will be treated as a separate dataset.
 ### FCI: A seven-class text corpus for the classification of conversation-style and non-canonical Korean utterances